russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-So far, it's similar, which is what I aimed for with this approach.
+So far, it's very similar to the workflow for Azure Virtual Machines which I aimed for with this approach.
 This time, the **tagName** we are looking for is **applicationGatewayStopStart**, and the **tagValue** is again **included**.

-## Creating an Application Gateway
+## Creating an Azure Application Gateway

-Again, for testing, we need a resource to target, the commands below deploy an Application Gateway with the most basic configuration I could get away with:
+Again, for testing, we need a resource to target; the commands below deploy an Azure Application Gateway with the most basic configuration I could get away with:

-{{< terminal title="Launching an Application Gateway" >}}
+{{< terminal title="Launching an Azure Application Gateway" >}}
 ```
 export RESOURCE_GROUP_NAME="rg-demo-appgw-uks"
 export REGION=uksouth